List of Spy × Family characters: WISE

 An intelligence agent code-named "Nightfall", Twilight's espionage partner and coworker at Berlint General Hospital, where she works as an undercover clerk.
 Possessing an athletic physique and a cunning mind, she is shown to be a capable and proficient spy.
 She was trained by Twilight and has been following his teachings to an extreme ever since, hiding all of her emotions and making people see her as a ruthless opportunist, readily resorting to do anything to achieve her goal.
 In reality, she harbors strong feelings for Twilight, and is prepared to do anything to appeal to him, of which Sylvia has been aware.
-Thanks to her feeling towards Twilight, she is capable of surpassing her limit at the cost of serious self-inflicted injuries.
+Thanks to her feelings towards Twilight, she is capable of surpassing her limit at the cost of serious self-inflicted injuries.
 She believes Yor is unworthy and wishes to replace her as Twilight's wife in Operation Strix.
 Anya is aware of her true nature and is wary of her because of her Spartan method of training children.
 She has recently been an aquantaince of Franky and frequently asks information from him.